-In his life, Qudratullah much impressed by Khawaja Qutubuddin Bakhtiyar Kaki, who was the great saint of Chishti Sufi order.
+In his life, Qudratullah was much impressed by Khawaja Qutubuddin Bakhtiyar Kaki, who was the great saint of the Chishti Sufi order.
 He called this Sufi ninety in his autobiography Shahabnama.
-He declared this Sufi helped him a lot in all parts of life.
+He declared this Sufi helped him a lot in all parts of his life.

-In 2013, Pakistan Post Office issued a stamp in honor of Qudaratullah Shahab with named “Men of Letters.”
+In 2013, Pakistan Post Office issued a stamp in honor of Qudaratullah Shahab named “Men of Letters.”

 Qudratullah Shahab passed away on 24th July 1986 at the age of 69.
-His shrine located in sector H-8 Graveyard of Islamabad.
+His shrine is located in sector H-8 Graveyard of Islamabad.

 Qudratullah Shahab Books (Literary works)

 In 1959, Qudratullah Shahab formed Pakistan Writers Guild.
 He was elected the first president of this Guild.
 He wrote many articles in English and Urdu newspapers.

-Qudratullah Shahab Books list is no longer but he got fame from his biography ‘Shahab Nama.’
+Qudratullah Shahab Books list is no longer, but he gained fame from his biography ‘Shahab Nama.’
 Shahab compiled his biography on the saying of Ibne Insha.
-The complete book published after his death in 1986.
+The complete book was published after his death in 1986.

-It is the autobiography of Qudratullah Shahab and we can put it on the top of Qudratullah Shah Books.
-In this book, he described his complete life, experience, and problems in our government system.
+It is the autobiography of Qudratullah Shahab, and we can put it on the top of Qudratullah Shah Books.
+This book described his complete life, experience, and problems in our government system.

 In the last paragraph, he explained his views about Sufism and religion.
 You can download this book from The Library Pk.

 Nafsanay is another masterpiece in Qudratullah Shahab Books.
 This book is a collection of short stories.
 These stories are related to the issues in Pakistan.
-You can download or read online this book by clicking its title.
+You can download or read this book online by clicking its title.

 This book is a collection of Urdu short stories.
 These stories are related to our society.
 Surkh Feeta (Red Tapism) is the great evil of our bureaucracy system.

-The book Ya Khuda is also the collection of Urdu short stories.
+The book Ya Khuda is also a collection of Urdu short stories.
 These short stories revolve around our society and point out its issues.

-This book is also the collection of short stories (afsanay).
+This book is also a collection of short stories (afsanay).